tekumara/notes/terraform.md

 ### Error: configuring Terraform AWS Provider: no valid credential sources for Terraform AWS Provider found

 The provider does not have valid creds.
 Check it has been correctly defined, and any needed credentials are available as environment variables or via the IMDS.

+### The installed provider plugins are not consistent with the packages

+> │ Error: Required plugins are not installed
+> │
+> │ The installed provider plugins are not consistent with the packages
+> │ selected in the dependency lock file:
+> │ - registry.terraform.io/hashicorp/aws: the cached package for registry.terraform.io/hashicorp/aws 4.9.0 (in .terraform/providers) does not match any of the checksums recorded in the dependency lock file
+> │
+> │ Terraform uses external plugins to integrate with a variety of different
+> │ infrastructure services.
+You must install the required plugins before
+> │ running Terraform operations.

+Try replanning.
+Or add a .terraform.lock.hcl file if missing.

+### clang: error: no such file or directory: '.terraform.o'

+_.terraform.lock.hcl_ doesn't have hashes for your platform.
+Regenerate it.